ygalsk/myNvim/README.md

 This is my Configuration of Nvim for using it at **42 Heilbronn**

-installed are 3 **"mandatory"** Plugins, 42Header, Norminette and CFormatter42
+Installed are 3 **"mandatory"** Plugins, 42Header, Norminette and CFormatter42

 ## What dependencies do you need?